Audience Event Onboarding

 already set-up on your website, you can use the same Pixel ID for your browser

-**Advertiser ID** (mt_aid) is a required parameter and an integer.
-If you’re a
+**Advertiser ID** (mt_adid) is a required parameter and an integer.
+If you're

 section of the MediaMath platform or to reach out to their account team for

-MediaMath 3P cookie IDs, obtained via syncing, mobile advertising IDs, and
+include MediaMath 3P cookie IDs, obtained via syncing, mobile advertising IDs,

 **Source** (source) is a required parameter and a string.
 You'll append